herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 6. Now open the browser: <http://localhost:3000/> and you should see the "Welcome to React" screen.

-7. Make some changes of your choice to the app now.
+7. Customize the app now.
 Stop the server in console (Ctrl+C, Y) and type:
 ```bash
 cd src
 edit App.js